openedx/openedx-k8s-harmony/README.md

 ## Technology stack and architecture

 1. At the base is a Kubernetes cluster, which you must provide (e.g. using Terraform to provision Amazon EKS).
    * Any cloud provider such as AWS or Digital Ocean should work.
-There is an example Terraform setup in `infra-example` but it is just a starting point and not recommended for production use.
+There are Terraform examples in the `infra-examples` folder but it is just a starting point and not recommended for production use.
 2. On top of that, this project's helm chart will install the shared resources you need - an ingress controller, monitoring, database clusters, etc. The following are included but can be disabled/replaced if you prefer an alternative:
    * Ingress controller: [ingress-nginx](https://kubernetes.github.io/ingress-nginx/)
    * Automatic HTTPS cert provisioning: [cert-manager](https://cert-manager.io/)